TrekMail Sending Limits by Plan

 Custom SMTP Rules

-If you use Bring Your Own SMTP, these limits do not apply.
-You are subject only to the limits of your external provider (Amazon SES, SendGrid, etc.).
+If a domain sends through a custom SMTP profile (your own provider), these limits do not apply.
+That domain is subject only to the limits of your external provider (Amazon SES, SendGrid, etc.).

 Related articles